Sauna vs Hot Tub Benefits: What Is Their Impact on Your Health?

 While hot tubs and saunas provide numerous health benefits, they also come with potential risks that users should be aware of to ensure a safe and enjoyable experience.
 Here are some common potential risks and precautions associated with both:

-Risk / Precaution Description
+Risk / Precaution Summary

 Operational Differences: How Hot Tubs and Saunas Work